FORGE: Foundational Optimization Representations from Graph Embeddings: Appendix

-Given the difference between covering and packing, $d_{sc-bp}$, we update the embedding of the instances of minimum vertex cover problem:

-\textbf{Results:} Figure~\ref{fig:vector_arithmetic_mvc} visualizes these vector operations in the latent MIP embedding space using PaCMAP in Figure~\ref{fig:vector_arithmetic_mvc}-A and PCA in Figure~\ref{fig:vector_arithmetic_mvc}-B. In both visualizations, notice how the embeddings of \textbf{updated} Vertex Cover move closer to the embeddings of Independent Set compared to their initial starting point, once they are modified by the direction obtained from the difference of embeddings of covering and packing instances.
+Given the embeddings of instances for Set Cover, $e_{sc}$, Set Packing, $e_{bp}$, Vertex Cover, $e_{mvc}$, and Independent Set, $e_{mis}$, where $e \in \mathbb{R}^{\lvert instances \rvert \times \vert codes\rvert}$, we compute the difference in dimensions between covering and packing, $d_{sc-bp}$, as follows: Given the difference between covering and packing, $d_{sc-bp}$, we update the embedding of the instances of minimum vertex cover problem: \textbf{Results:} Figure~\ref{fig:vector_arithmetic_mvc} visualizes these vector operations in the latent MIP embedding space using PaCMAP in Figure~\ref{fig:vector_arithmetic_mvc}-A and PCA in Figure~\ref{fig:vector_arithmetic_mvc}-B. In both visualizations, notice how the embeddings of \textbf{updated} Vertex Cover move closer to the embeddings of Independent Set compared to their initial starting point, once they are modified by the direction obtained from the difference of embeddings of covering and packing instances.